 Ease of Use

 Instant Pots are relatively simple to use—just plug the pot in and press a button.
 However, some models are more complex than others.
 Instant Pots with a ton of features might take some getting used to, whereas those with a more intuitive design and basic functionality typically operate easily the first time.
 As the number of cooking functions it can perform increases, so does the price.
 Keep this in mind when shopping for an Instant Pot to prevent paying for functions you won’t use.

 Some Instant Pots come equipped with smart technology and WiFi connectivity, allowing home chefs to control the unit with a smartphone or tablet from virtually anywhere.
 Some models also work via an Amazon Alexa device to monitor cooking time, receive alerts, and adjust cooking settings.
 The Instant Pot app also comes with pre-programmed recipes for more convenience and less decision-making, another reason to consider cooking with an Instant Pot.

 Our Top Picks

 With the convenience of a single appliance and the functionality of several gadgets, it’s no surprise so many home chefs love cooking with Instant Pots.
-Check out our list of the best Instant Pots to learn more about their key features and functions and help choose the one to fit your budget and cooking preferences.
+Check out some of the best Instant Pots below to learn more about their key features and functions and help choose the one to fit your budget and cooking preferences.

 When looking for an Instant Pot that can do it all, consider the Instant Pot Ultra model.
 The 10-in-1 electric pressure cooker comes with standard functionality along with sterilize, cake, and egg settings.
 It also comes equipped with a cooking progress indicator, altitude adjustment, and a dial for more precise cooking selections and adjustments.
 The 6-quart model includes 14 one-touch program choices.
 Safety features include a steam release reset button.